 Virtual reality is the key

-By using simulators various scenarios can be replicated utilising highly accurate numerical modelling tools.
+By using ship bridge simulators various scenarios can be replicated utilising highly accurate numerical modelling tools.
 These tools model the interaction between a vessel and the ambient surroundings by replicating the hydrodynamic response of the vessel when exposed to external forces and effects.
 Simulators are therefore essential when modifying or building a new port.
 They provide the environment where various lay-outs, decisions and predetermined criteria can be evaluated under conditions corresponding to the planned ones.
 Simulators also provide the common platform where stakeholders can address their issues and relate them to the other stakeholders.

 The simulator based approach is the proven method to establish the data and observations required to make informed decisions with regard to safety, efficiency and other impacts.